 Affordable and accessible transportation is essential for senior to maintain their independence and health.
 In this project we work with CHV staff to monitor and advocate for senior transportation services.

-As part of our input to the 2020 Comprehensive Plan update, we identified a number of things to help keep seniors active, including: senior programs at existing recreation centers (particularly during the day and during the summer months); agreements with gyms for more senior programming; indoor walking tracks for senior; and benches along-side pedestrian paths every 1/8 of a mile.
+As part of our input to the 2020 Comprehensive Plan update, we identified a number of facilities and activities to help keep seniors active, including: senior programs at existing recreation centers (particularly during the day and during the summer months); agreements with gyms for more senior programming; indoor walking tracks for seniors; exercise equipment and "senior corners" at parks; and benches along-side pedestrian paths every 1/8 of a mile.
 The Advocacy Team is now providing guidance to the DC Department of Parks and Recreation on the major renovations of three Capitol Hill parks.
-We are also advising the NoMa Parks Foundation on their newest park.
+We have also provided suggestions to the US Park Service on their proposed expansion of facilities and activities at Anacostia Park.
+And we are advising the NoMa Parks Foundation on their newest park.
 In addition, we are providing input to DPR on their 10-year plan for city parks, as well as the DC Department of Planning and Economic Development in their planning for green areas at Reservation 13.
-Through this project we will monitor the District’s efforts and continue to advocate for initiatives that improve the quality of lives of our seniors.
+Through this project we will continue to monitor the efforts of the District, the NoMa Parks Foundation, and the National Park Service, and advocate for initiatives that improve the quality of lives of our seniors.